Palliative Care PhD - 2020 Entry

 Part time 48 Month(s)

 Education in palliative care is valued across Europe and also internationally, particularly in resource poor countries.
 This PhD is the first doctoral programme to be offered globally, and the first to support the education of palliative care professionals - generating knowledge that’s relevant and applicable to their working contexts.

-    Our prestigious Division of Health Research is home to the International Observatory on End of Life Care and to a number of staff who are internationally recognised experts in this field of study.
-The PhD in Palliative Care is your chance to work with these world-leading academics on the production of a thesis that makes an original contribution to knowledge development within your area of professional practice.
+The Division of Health Research is home to the International Observatory on End of Life Care and a number of staff who are internationally recognised experts in this field of study.
+The PhD in Palliative Care is your chance to work with world-leading academics on the production of a thesis that makes an original contribution to knowledge development within your area of professional practice.

-    Combining innovative distance learning and an annual academy held at the University, this part-time, flexible degree will help you to gain an understanding of the development of end of life services and movements in different settings and cultures around the world; the models of care that have been adopted; and the issues involved in assessing the impact of these – individually, socially and societally.
+Combining innovative distance learning and an annual Academy held at the University, the programme will help you to gain an understanding of the development of end of life services; movements in different settings and cultures around the world; the models of care that have been adopted; and the issues involved in assessing the impact of these – individually, socially and societally.

 Throughout your studies, we will support you as you enhance your leadership skills and effectiveness, and develop advanced skills in research design, practice and dissemination.
 You’ll foster critical approaches to the review of evidence and improve your written and oral presentation skills.

 The University will not increase the Tuition Fee you are charged during the course of an academic year.